Shares tick up on U.S. holiday sales hopes, but oil rout checks enthusiasm

 Some market players say investor worries go well beyond trade issues, noting the decline in global stocks and oil prices began right after U.S. Vice President Mike Pence intensified pressure on China in a speech on Oct.
 4.

-In that speech, Pence accused China of “malign” efforts to undermine Trump, and Chinese security agencies of masterminding the “wholesale theft of American technology,” including military blueprints.
+In that speech, Pence highlighted disputes with China on wide-ranging issues from cyber attacks, Taiwan, freedom of the seas to human rights, accusing Chinese security agencies of masterminding the “wholesale theft of American technology,” including military blueprints.

 Already, the global economy is showing cracks with businesses wary about investment amid the rising headwinds to earning growth.